SIPA East Asia Specialization

 Requirements for the East Asia Regional Track:

-Complete a total of three courses for a minimum total of 9 credits (Courses must be taken for a grade.)
+• Complete 3 courses on East, Southeast, or Inner Asia for a minimum total of 9 credits (all courses must be taken for a grade)

-Courses must be drawn from at least two different social science disciplines (which is determined based on the faculty's area of expertise)
+• Courses must be drawn from at least two different social science disciplines (determined based on the faculty's area of expertise)

-Courses must significantly cover at least two different East Asian countries
+• Courses must significantly cover at least two different countries/regions

 Please see the Institute's graduate course bulletins for a list of approved courses.